abocn/TelegramBot/README.md

 - **botAdmins**: Put the ID of the people responsible for managing the bot.
 They can use some administrative + exclusive commands on any group.
 - **lastKey**: Last.fm API key, for use on `lastfm.js` functions, like see who is listening to what song and etc.
 - **weatherKey**: Weather.com API key, used for the `/weather` command.

-## Note

-- Take care of your ``config.env`` file, as it is so much important and needs to be secret (like your passwords), as anyone can do whatever they want to the bot with this token!

 ## Troubleshooting